-Private Equity Financing for Singapore Companies in Singapore
+The Guide of Private Equity Financing for Singapore Companies

 The way equity financing works is that you sell a portion of the ownership of your company for cash.
 Investors take on all the risk, meaning that if the company goes bankrupt, investors are wiped out.
 But if your Singapore company setup succeeds, investors usually earn larger returns than available from interest rates.
 In contrast to debt financing, equity financing costs a lot more if your company succeeds, but is much less costly if your company goes under.

 Asia’s rise is accelerating the genesis of new startups and proliferating private equity investors in Singapore.
 Recently, the Singapore government has been stimulating more private investors to pour money into the country’s many start-up ventures by setting up tax incentive schemes.
 A news report has revealed that Singapore was responsible for nearly 52 percent of private equity investments that took place in Southeast Asia between the years 2005 and 2010.
 Singapore is also credited as being the fourth most favourable market for private equity and venture capital firms.
 This is a good omen for ventures that want to acquire capital via equity financing.

 This guide provides an introduction to the private equity financing alternatives for Singaporean start-ups.

 One of the biggest obstacles that start-ups must contend with in their beginning phases is acquiring capital.
 Many startups receive funding from capital supplied from founders, family and friends.
 Unfortunately, this funding is often insufficient.
 Private equity funding can fill the gap.